Blog Updates Since the March Cancellation of SXSW 2020:

 The Platinum Badge remains your best bet with primary access to all of SXSW.
 If you have an Interactive, Film, or Music Badge, you have primary access to the respective Conference tracks and events of your badge type, plus secondary access to other tracks and events outside your badge type, giving you the chance to experience more of what SXSW has to offer.
 Use the Badge Comparison Chart to find out what each badge gets access to.

 Need help narrowing down your SXSW Badge decision?
 Take the Badge Quiz!
 Select the Conference Tracks and Festivals that most interest you to discover which badge and arrival date best fits your needs.

 Book Your Hotel

 Let SXSW Housing & Travel be your guide to finding the best hotel accommodation for you or your large group.
 SXSW Housing & Travel has been contracting the lowest rates in Austin during SXSW for over 25 years.
 Our team of housing specialists offer a personal booking experience and help cater to your individual needs.

 Check the Hotel Availability page to see all available hotels from a wide selection of downtown Austin options.
 Next, reserve your hotel stay by following the instructions in your registration confirmation email to activate your account.
 You can also book a reservation by signing into the SXSW Cart directly and selecting “SXSW Hotels” from the dropdown menu.

 Rooms during March go quickly, so be sure to book early!
 Review the Housing FAQ to learn more about our services.

-Register to join us March 13-22, 2020 in Austin, Texas for 10 days of unparalleled discovery, learning, and networking with creatives across interactive, film, and music industries at the SXSW Conference & Festivals!
+Join us March 13-22, 2020 in Austin, Texas for 10 days of unparalleled discovery, learning, and networking with creatives across interactive, film, and music industries at the SXSW Conference & Festivals.